darudev/c-another-way-demo/README.md

 Only 64-bit Linux at this point.
 Tested on Arch.

+A subset of things I've learned from game programmers regarding architecture and coding practices for C projects.
+Still learning so there of course things here that I don't fully understand the how and why for yet.

+This is also of course by any means my ideas!
+I just tried to implement them my own way.

+The true sources are works by Casey Muratori and Ryan Fleury.
+And whoever they got their ideas from.

 ## Single header file library

 Simple dependency management and usage of small(er) C libraries.
 The whole library is just on .h file!